Skip to main content

 Place your sausages on the hot side of the grill, searing them a minute or two per side before turning them.

-How to Bake Sausage
+How to Bake Sausages

 The great thing about cooking sausages in the oven is that there's less risk of burning them, and you don't need to turn them quite so frequently as you would when frying.
 The oven does most of the work for you.

-Preheat your oven to around 350 F. While it's heating up, prepare a baking tray or grill, and place the sausages on it, spread apart with plenty of space between them.
+To cook sausages in the oven, preheat your oven to around 350 F. While it's heating up, prepare a baking tray or grill, place the links, spread apart with plenty of space between them.Bake for around 20 minutes, turning them halfway so they brown evenly.

 How to Boil Sausage